Links

 Alzheimer's Foundation of America

-The Alzheimer's Foundation of America's (AFA) web site includes information about Alzheimer's disease and related illnesses, caregiving strategies and behavioral issues, as well as daily news about Alzheimer's disease, and links to AFA member organizations and AFA divisions.
+The AFA web site includes information about Alzheimer's disease and related illnesses, caregiving strategies and behavioral issues, news about Alzheimer's disease, and links to AFA member organizations.

 American Academy of Home Care Physicians